akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 ## Stream Materialization

 When constructing flows and graphs in Akka Streams think of them as preparing a blueprint, an execution plan.
-Stream materialization is the process of taking a stream description (`RunnableGraph`) and allocating all the necessary resources it needs in order to run.
+Stream materialization is the process of taking a stream description (@apidoc[stream.*.RunnableGraph]) and allocating all the necessary resources it needs in order to run.
 In the case of Akka Streams this often means starting up Actors which power the processing, but is not restricted to that—it could also mean opening files or socket connections etc.—depending on what the stream needs.

 Materialization is triggered at so called "terminal operations".
-Most notably this includes the various forms of the `run()` and `runWith()` methods defined on `Source` and `Flow` elements as well as a small number of special syntactic sugars for running with well-known sinks, such as @scala[`runForeach(el => ...)`]@java[`runForeach(el -> ...)`] (being an alias to @scala[`runWith(Sink.foreach(el => ...))`]@java[`runWith(Sink.foreach(el -> ...))`]).
+Most notably this includes the various forms of the `run()` and `runWith()` methods defined on @apidoc[stream.*.Source] and @apidoc[stream.*.Flow] elements as well as a small number of special syntactic sugars for running with well-known sinks, such as @scala[`runForeach(el => ...)`]@java[`runForeach(el -> ...)`] (being an alias to @scala[`runWith(Sink.foreach(el => ...))`]@java[`runWith(Sink.foreach(el -> ...))`]).

-Materialization is performed synchronously on the materializing thread by an `ActorSystem` global `Materializer`.
+Materialization is performed synchronously on the materializing thread by an @apidoc[actor.ActorSystem] global @apidoc[stream.Materializer].
 The actual stream processing is handled by actors started up during the streams materialization, which will be running on the thread pools they have been configured to run on - which defaults to the dispatcher set in the `ActorSystem` config or provided as attributes on the stream that is getting materialized.